Limit Switch Explained | Working Principles

 There’s probably not a day that goes by where you don’t use or encounter a limit switch at home, or at your workplace.

-There are 4 general types of limit switches:
+There are 4 general styles of limit switch actuators:

 1. Whisker